Undergraduate Research Assistantships

 Project Description

 This Gordon Lab project plans to investigate the evolution of body color across taxa based on life-history traits.
 The taxa to be studied include birds, mammals, reptiles, amphibians, and insects (moths and butterflies).
-Tasks involve working with photographs and software such as Adobe (training provided if needed).
-Students will learn to review the literature, form hypotheses, work with large datasets, code in R, conduct phylogenetic analysis and write scientific manuscripts.
+It would involve work with citizen science photographs and software such as Adobe.
+Students will learn how to work with large datasets and photos, and learn about color study techniques.
 The data collected will be part of a bigger project that aims to study how sleep ecology affects the evolution of body coloration in animals.
-No previous experience is required, and training will be provided.

 How to Apply